RegaugetsweMphahlele/digital-portfolio/README.md

 # digital-portfolio
 My Digital Portfolio for PRP370S

-Welcome to my digitat portfolio for the Work Readiness Training module.
+Welcome to my digital portfolio for the Work Readiness Training module.

 ---